 UK 4-cylinder cars always had OD on 3rd and 4th.
 North American spec cars originally had OD on 3rd and 4th, changing to 4th gear only in Feb 1977, possibly because of unreliability of the additional switch those cars needed to provide it in conjunction with TCSA).

 V8s originally had OD on 3rd and 4th, changing to 4th gear only to prevent damage to the OD unit.
 A V8 Register survey estimates 60% of chrome bumper cars had OD 3rd.
 All bar three (out of 65) up to car number 1160 (Dec 73/Jan 74), then a gap in knowledge to 1195 with 1170 and 1172 having OD 3rd, then virtually no cars up to the end of production.
 However four cars after the apparent change point claim to have had OD 3rd from new, the last being 1622 (May 74).
 The Parts Catalogue states it changed at "(G)A1404" i.e. gearbox No. A1410.
-The transcript of a talk by Don Hayter in 2002 has Geoff Allen who worked in Rectifications during the development of the V8 stating that the modification was done on the press and early cars, but then Geoff agrees with Victor Smith that the mod wasn't done until car number 1300 or thereabouts!
+The transcript of a talk by Don Hayter in 2002 has Geoff Allen who worked in Rectifications during the development of the V8 stating that the modification was done on the press and early cars, but then Geoff agrees with Victor Smith that the mod wasn't done until car number 1300 (Jan 74) or thereabouts, and implying a 100 difference between car and gearbox numbers!
 In David Knowles's 'MG V8' Geoff Allen writes that "Over the 1973 Easter Bank Holiday, and for several days and overtime evenings afterwards, a number of shop rectification fitters worked on the ten press cars and two other cars to remove the overdrive operation on third gear, due to problems with the gearbox in overdrive third.
 Most of the cars had a straightforward gearbox change, but on some we dismantled the gearbox and replaced the selector lever with the modified one, which was eventually fitted to all V8s from gearbox number 1404 onwards".
 Clausager says "early production cars had it operating also on third".
 But there seems to have been a lot more than that, and for a lot longer than Easter 1973, as Clausager dates car number 1224 to Jan 74 and car number 1424 to Feb 74 i.e. almost a year after Easter 1973.
 Maybe only press cars were modified, customers cars waiting until they broke!
 However for there to have been a "straightforward gearbox change" there would have to be supplies of already modified gearboxes available.
 Vee's gearbox number is 598 higher than her chassis number, which is a lot more than the numbers above imply.

 May 2020: The current issue of Enjoying MG from the MGOC has an article on the Costello V8s, including a reprint of a Motor magazine test dated June 2nd 1973, in which they write "Ken has had to blank off overdrive on 3rd gear since a couple of converted machines were brought back under warranty with broken third gears after the customers had repeatedly changed down from overdrive under full throttle in third gear".
 Maybe the factory thought by using a detuned V8 they would avoid that, but clearly not.